 Check your capacity and labor costs

 Beverages and food require different investments in time, space, and staff.
-This affects your actual profitability.
+This affects your real profitability more than you think.

 Per hour your barista can make: